Rashid bin Ahmad Al Mualla: Warring tribes

 Rashid bin Ahmed was an astute politician and embarked on a campaign to enhance his influence among the Bedouin tribes, particularly the powerful Bani Qitab.
 This led, in 1905, to his involvement in a dispute which had broken out in the Wadi Hatta between the Na'im tribe and the Bani Qitab.

 The town of Masfout in the Wadi Hatta was traditionally home to the Na'im, who were originally from Buraimi.
-They found themselves under threat when the Bani Qitab built a fort at Wadi Hatta and started to harass caravans passing through the pass to and from the Omani Batina coast.
-Appealing to Sheikh Zayed bin Khalifa Al Nahyan, the most influential of the Trucial Rulers when it came to tribal affairs, and following a meeting of the Trucial Sheikhs in Dubai in April of that year, the Na'im gained Zayed's support.
-However, Rashid bin Ahmad supported the Bani Qitab and although the Na'im retained Masfout, Rashid gained a role in the affairs of the Bedouin at Zayed's expense.
+The town abutted the Dubai exclave of Hatta, known then as Hajarain.
+They found themselves under threat when the Bani Qitab built a fort named Al Hauz in the wadi at a place known as Jabail and started to harass caravans passing through the pass to and from the Omani Batina coast.
+Rashid bin Ahmad Al Mualla backed the Bani Qitab in their adventure, even lending financial support, but a meeting was called of the five Trucial Sheikhs in September 1905, in Dubai, under the leadership of Sheikh Zayed bin Khalifa Al Nahyan, where it was agreed the fort at Jabail should be demolished and Masfout be restored to the Na'im.

+Urged by Zayed bin Khalifa to stop interfering with the Bani Qitab and tribal politics, Rashid Bin Ahmad supported the Bani Qitab and although the Na'im retained Masfout, Rashid gained a role in the affairs of the Bedouin at Zayed's expense.
 This ascendancy continued the following year, when the Bani Qitab were in dispute with the Balush of Dhahirah, a tribe loyal both to the Bani Yas of Abu Dhabi and the Al Bu Falasah of Dubai.